msharpe-1/LazyVimInstall/README.md

 Once finished, simply type `nvim` in your terminal.
 LazyVim will automatically start downloading the rest of its plugins.

-Add -command "nvim" to your Powershell desktop shortcut target and set the 'Start in' folder to your desired location.
+Add -command "nvim" to your Powershell desktop shortcut target e.g. C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -command "nvim" and set the 'Start in' folder to your desired location.